m-conklin/glint-horizon/README.rst

     Optional support is provided for Swift.

-Other Prerequistics to support GLINT:
+Other Prerequisites to support GLINT:
 =====================================
 1. install Glance Client v2.0
 2. install Keystone Client v2.0